amansyayf/computational-mathematics/README.md

-# computational-mathematics_2022
+# computational-mathematics
-tasks in computational mathematics 5 sem
+tasks in computational mathematics in MIPT